Quick Reference:

 Let's click on our new link to see what the lead/client will see.
 Note that if you have appointments already booked as busy in your Radius Calendar, those times will be removed from the lead/client options.

-You can create others here or have agent level Appointment Schedulers in Account > My Information > Appt Scheduling.
+You can create other calendar links in Settings or have agent level Appointment Schedulers in Account > My Information > Appt Scheduling.
 Add New Schedule and it's the same as I just showed you with the exception of the user selection.

 Let's dive in deeper.